 Mr. Madnick, I hope this is helpful.
 We look forward to welcoming all of you aboard in the future.

-Some of you are probably asking yourself: How could American lose a reservation and then misplace a ticket credit?
+This case has is similar to another Reader problem involving a canceled flight and two charges from the airline.
+And some of you are probably asking yourself: How could American lose a reservation and then misplace a ticket credit?

-Answer: Probably the merger, but does it really matter?
+Probably the merger, but does it really matter?
 American admits it happened, and it’s not blaming Madnick, so we can only assume there was some enormous digital hiccup.

 So is issuing the tickets for another year enough of a fix?
 Or does Madnick deserve a full refund?